jeiyanet/ctf-writeups/competitions/TMCTF_2024-08-30_preliminary/Deobfuscation/Warm_up/README.md

 ## Decoding

 Based on the last character being an equal sign "=", we can tell it is encoded in base64.
-Using an online decoder, we can get the flag.
+Using an online decoder, we can get the decoded message.

 ![decode](decode.png)

 ## SUCCESS

-We have capture the TMCTF{D3r3z0} flag.
+We have captured the TMCTF{D3r3z0} flag.